Domain coloring

 In complex analysis, domain coloring or a color wheel graph is a technique for visualizing complex functions by assigning a color to each point of the complex plane.
-By assigning points on the complex plane to different colors and brightness, domain coloring allows for a function from the complex plane to itself — whose graph would normally require four space dimensions — to be easily represented and understood.
+By assigning points on the complex plane to different colors and brightness, domain coloring allows for a function from the complex plane to itself, whose graph would normally require four spatial dimensions, to be easily represented and understood.
 This provides insight to the fluidity of complex functions and shows natural geometric extensions of real functions.

 Motivation

 A graph of a real function can be drawn in two dimensions because there are two represented variables, $x$ and $y$.
 However, complex numbers are represented by two variables and therefore two dimensions; this means that representing a complex function (more precisely, a complex-valued function of one complex variable $f: \mathbb{C} \to \mathbb{C}$) requires the visualization of four dimensions.
 One way to achieve that is with a Riemann surface, but another method is by domain coloring.